Credit Score - FICO Ratings

 Another 10% is based on recent searches for credit.
 Shopping for a mortgage or auto loan over a short period of time will probably not decrease your score as a result of these inquiries.

 Numerous inquiries when a consumer is seeking new credit can hurt your scores, particularly with credit cards.
 All credit inquiries are recorded and displayed on your credit report for a period of time.
 However, an individual doing self-checks, an inquiry by an employer for employee verification or companies initiating pre-screened offers of credit or insurance do not impact your credit score.

-There are a couple of other special circumstances that can negatively your FICO score.
+There are a couple of other special circumstances that can negatively impact your FICO score.
 Money that is owed because of a court judgment or a tax lien does carry an additional negative penalty, particularly when recent.
 Having one or more newly opened consumer finance credit accounts may also have a negative impact.

 Evaluate Credit Score

 FICO scores are between 300 and 850, and 60% of the scores are right between 650 and 799 with the median score of 723.

 The three major credit agencies utilize the score generated with their data differently:

 Fair Isaac Company has developed a new method called 'NextGen FICO 2.0', which they say addresses important credit trends by improving score accuracy and maintaining predictive power.